Sean Murphy Player Props: Braves vs. Phillies

 Sean Murphy At The Plate

-- Among qualifying hitters in MLB action, he ranks 54th in batting average, 14th in on-base percentage, and 12th in slugging.
+- He ranks 55th in batting average, 14th in on base percentage, and 10th in slugging among the qualified batters in baseball.

 - Murphy enters this game on a seven-game hitting streak.
-Over the course of his last outings, he's hitting .316.
+During his last outings, he's hitting .316.

+- Murphy has reached base via a hit in 24 games this year (of 42 played), and had multiple hits in 12 of those games.

-- In 21.4% of his games this season, he has hit a long ball, and 5.7% of his trips to the plate.
+- In 21.4% of his games this year, he has hit a long ball, and 5.7% of his trips to the plate.

-- Murphy has had an RBI in 16 games this year (38.1%), including eight multi-RBI outings (19.0%).
-He has also driven in three or more of his team's runs in six contests.
+- Murphy has driven in a run in 16 games this season (38.1%), including eight games with more than one RBI (19.0%).
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.